elfxiong/wiktionary-translations-parser/README.md

 ## Dependencies

-Use `pip install` to install.
-Install in a `virtualenv` as appropriate.

 - `beautifulsoup4`: used for parsing html.
 - `requests`: used to make http calls and fetch `.html` from the Intenet.
 Will eventually be removed as we will be dealing with locally stored files.
+- `pycountry` and `iso-639`: used for conversion between language codes.

+Install in a `virtualenv` as appropriate.
+To install all dependencies:

+    $ pip install -r requirements.txt

+To install one by one, use `pip install [PACKAGE NAME]`.

 ## Usage